srebughini/ASALI/API/README.md

 # **ASALI: Modeling and beyond**
 The Asali version with **Application Programming Interface** is an open-source code developed for engineers, chemists and students working on the modeling of gas phase mixture.
 This version of Asali is very helpful for those who need a reliable, simple and perfoming library for the estimation of thermodynamic and transport properties of ideal gas mixture.
+If you are looking for something more advance and with higher performance, we suggest [OpenSMOKE++](https://www.opensmokepp.polimi.it/) and [Cantera](https://cantera.org/).

 ## **1. Thermodynamic and transport properties**
 Let's go straight to the point!
 Asali library can estimate:
 * Thermal conductivity